BelfrySCAD/BOSL2/tutorials/Attachments.md

 it to the RIGHT.
 An ambiguity exists regarding the spin of the parent's coordinate system.
 How is this resolved?
-The small flags on the anchor arrows show the position of zero spin by pointing towards the local Y direction.
+The small flags on the anchor arrows show the position of zero spin by pointing towards the local Y+ direction, which is also the BACK direction of the child.
 For the above cube, the arrow looks like this:

 ```openscad-3D